-For three years, Michael trained with scholars and meditation adepts in a Buddhist monastery in far eastern Tibet, and for twelve years, he worked in the field with monastic communities across the plateau to preserve rare Tibetan manuscripts.
-Over the past decade, he has collaborated with scientists on interdisciplinary research to illuminate the operations of distinct contemplative practices.
-As a Visiting Scholar at Harvard Divinity School his research focused on strategies to interface philosophical and first-person knowledge from contemplative traditions with neuroscience.
-At the Mind & Life Institute, he facilitated interdisciplinary and intercultural dialogues including Mind & Life Dialogues XXXII in Botswana and XXXIII in India with His Holiness the Dalai Lama.
-He is a lifelong honorary Mind & Life Research Fellow and co-chair of the Contemplative Studies unit at the American Academy of Religion.
-His work has been featured in Psyche magazine and National Geographic.
+For three years, Michael trained with scholars and meditation adepts in a Buddhist monastery in far eastern Tibet, and for twelve years, he worked with monastic communities on the Tibetan plateau to preserve rare manuscripts.
+Before joining UVA, he directed Mind & Life Dialogues XXXII in Botswana and XXXIII in India with His Holiness the Dalai Lama and scientists.
+Michael is a lifelong honorary Mind & Life Research Fellow.
+He has been a Visiting Scholar at Harvard Divinity School, the Graduate School of Advanced Integrated Studies for Human Survivability at Kyoto University, and Mangalam Research Center in Berkeley.
+He serves as the co-chair of the Contemplative Studies unit at the American Academy of Religion and board member of the Kyoto Mindfulness Institute.

-Michael has authored more than two dozen articles on topics ranging from models of mind to cognitive illusion and lucid dreaming to mindfulness and nondual meditation.
-He is coeditor of The Other Emptiness: Rethinking the Zhentong Buddhist Discourse in Tibet (2019), and author of a forthcoming book on the little-known Jonang tradition of Tibetan Buddhism.
-His current book project weaves practices of attention, imagination, and embodiment from historical Tibetan meditation manuals into conversation with philosophy of mind, cultural psychology, health sciences, and neuroscience.
+An author of more than two dozen articles, he has published on topics ranging from models of mind to cognitive illusion and lucid dreaming to mindfulness and nondual meditation.
+He is coeditor of The Other Emptiness: Rethinking the Zhentong Buddhist Discourse in Tibet (2019), and author of The Jonang: History, Meditation, and Philosophy of a Tantric Buddhist Tradition in Tibet (forthcoming with UVA Press).
+His current book project on contemplative technologies weaves practices of attention, imagination, and embodiment from historical Tibetan meditation manuals into conversation with cultural psychology and neuroscience.
 With the University of Virginia Press, he coedits two book series, Varieties of Contemplative Experience and Traditions and Transformations in Tibetan Buddhism.
+His work has been featured in Psyche magazine, History of Ideas blog, and National Geographic.

 Personal website: https://michaelrsheehy.com/